M-Quadra/go-python3-submodule/README.md

 // do something...
 ```

-In goroutines, just add Lock.
+In goroutines, just add a Lock.

 ```
 var _m = sync.Mutex{}